A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: The General Case: Multi-armed Bandit

 satisfy the following two properties. \begin{enumerate} \item If $\eta_1, \eta_2\geq 4$, then $\sup_{\theta}\mbE\left[R_\theta^\pi\right] \leq 4K + 8\sigma\sqrt{\max\{\eta_1, \eta_2\}KT\ln T}$. \item If $\eta_1 > 0, \eta_2 \geq 0$, then for any $x > 0$, we have

 \end{enumerate} \end{theorem}

-{ \bf Proof Idea.} We provide a brief road-map for proving Theorem \ref{thm:exp-K-armed-optimal}.
-The basic idea is similar to that for Theorem \ref{thm:exp-K-armed}, but directly applying the analysis will still lead to the same bound in Theorem \ref{thm:exp-K-armed}.
-Here we emphasize the key difference in the analysis.
-Roughly speaking, the main challenge is to reduce the $K$ factor into a $\sqrt{K}$ factor.
-To address the challenge, we define the (random) arm set as
+The proof of Theorem \ref{thm:exp-K-armed-optimal} requires additional techniques compared to that of Theorem \ref{thm:exp-K-armed}: the main technical challenge lies in reducing the $K$ factor in Theorem \ref{thm:exp-K-armed} into a $\sqrt{K}$ factor.
+To address the challenge, we define a (random) arm set as

-The bound for the expected regret is then proved using standard techniques, but by considering arms in or not in $\cA_0$ separately.
+The expected regret bound is then proved using standard techniques, but by considering arms in or not in $\cA_0$ separately.
 We stress that the standard techniques are feasible only when $\eta_1$ and $\eta_2$ are both not too small.
 Otherwise, it is not valid to show that the good event (the mean of each arm always lies in the confidence bounds throughout the whole time horizon) happens with high probability.
 To obtain better bounds when $\eta_1$ and $\eta_2$ are small, we should resort to the tail bound.